 Needless to say, mastering the STAR technique can be a great way to give yourself an edge in the job interview process.

-All you have to do is follow these tips and strategies we have armed you with within this article, from here and by implementing them you can be sure that you are presenting yourself in the best possible light.
+All you have to do is follow these tips and strategies we have in this article and implement them in your interviews.
+This way, you can be sure that you are presenting yourself in the best possible light.

 When you combine these methods, you can create a more compelling story about your experience and make it easier for the interviewer to understand what you have done in the past.